 "Teaching a moderate/severe special education classroom has its fair share of surprises.
 Some kids don't understand the rules, and others just want to push against them.
 Once, while marching in line to a school assembly, a random eighth-grade girl accidentally brushed up against Billy, a student of mine, who took the opportunity to tell yell to everyone in the auditorium, 'Hey, this bitch just tried to fuck me in the ass!'

-"In moments of crisis for a student with special needs, it's important to not make a big deal out of negative outbursts, because it reinforces negative attention-seeking behaviour.
+"In moments of crisis for a student with special needs, it's important to not make a big deal out of negative outbursts, because it reinforces negative attention-seeking behavior.
 So it was a real challenge for me to casually stroll to the front of the line and ask, 'What seems to be the problem, Billy?'